Organization Recognition and Registration Processes

 - The “Required Positions” box on the left must have three green check marks before you can continue to the next step.

-- Upload the .doc version of the constitution.
+- Upload the .doc or .pdf version of the constitution.

 - Once finished, select “Next” to complete the roster step.